 “Prominent industrialist Hatakeyama Isse, in 1937, purchased the site in Shirogane, Tokyo, of the former manor of Count Terashima and reconstructed it as the Han-nya-en.
 Reconstruction was completed in 1943.
 Hatakeyama, who was also a ceremonial tea master, exhibited his extensive fine art collection as tea service utensils; he built a museum in a corner of the property to enable the general public to view his collection.
 The garden was dotted with tearooms, and the Hatakeyama museum became popularly known as a ‘museum of the tea ceremony’.

 “Han-nya-en was thereafter owned for many years by Azegami Terumi, third wife of Arita Hachiro, a 1930s-era foreign secretary and the unsuccessful Socialist candidate in 1955 for governor of Tokyo.
 Azegami, to support her husband’s 1955 campaign, attempted to sell Han-nya-en but was thwarted by questionable actions by the government (including then-Prime Minister Kishi Nobusuke).
 Driven to near-bankruptcy, Azegami managed to reopen Han-nya-en.
-It was this political intrigue about which novelist Mishima Yukio famously wrote.
+It was this political intrigue about which novelist Mishima Yukio famously wrote [in the novel After the Banquet].

 “The restaurant, serving traditional multi-course Japanese fare (kaiseki-ryōri) is located near another Tokyo landmark of culinary distinction, Happo-en, at Shirogane, Tokyo.
 And while Han-nya-en’s garden is not as large as Happo-en’s, it is considered to be more lavish.”